AI-ROS/agv-visual-localization/README.md

 ### Jetson AGX Xavier

 This board enables the creation of AI applications mainly based on Deep Learning by incorporating 512-core Volta GPU with Tensor Cores and (2x) NVDLA Engines.
-On this board is installed the NVIDIA [Jetpack 4.2](https://developer.nvidia.com/jetpack-4_2) and the [DeepStream SDK 4.0](https://docs.nvidia.com/metropolis/deepstream/4.0/dev-guide/DeepStream_Development_Guide/baggage/index.html).
+The NVIDIA [Jetpack 4.2](https://developer.nvidia.com/jetpack-4_2) and the [DeepStream SDK 4.0](https://docs.nvidia.com/metropolis/deepstream/4.0/dev-guide/DeepStream_Development_Guide/baggage/index.html) were installed in this board to provide the software SDK required for this project (for example, the OpenCV library).

 ## Software